-The QueueSamplerMXBean interface used in this example is slightly different from the one used in the MXBeans example, in as much as it implements MBean Descriptors to publish some of its information.
+The QueueSamplerMXBean interface used in the following code example is slightly different from the one used in the MXBeans example.
+It implements MBean Descriptors to publish some of its information.

-CODE EXAMPLE 2-10 QueueSamplerMXBean with Descriptors
+CODE EXAMPLE 10-10 QueueSamplerMXBean with Descriptors

-'''

-package com.example.mxbeans;
+''' package com.example.mxbeans;

 @Author("Mr Bean")

-'''

-'''

 @Version("1.0")

 public interface QueueSamplerMXBean {

 @DisplayName("GETTER: QueueSample")

 public QueueSample getQueueSample();

 @DisplayName("OPERATION: clearQueue")

 public void clearQueue();

 }

 '''